csalt-research/LoFTI/README.md

   </p>
 </p>

-LoFTI dataset is available in [dataset](dataset/LoFTI.jsonl) folder.
+LoFTI dataset is available in the [dataset](dataset/LoFTI.jsonl) folder.

 ## Dataset Structure
 - Region: The region of the reference location.